cupcake-recipes.com

 Step 3: Mix the Cheesy Sauce

-Step 4: Combine and Assemble
+Step 4: Combine and Top

-Step 5: Top with Cheese and Bake
+Step 5: Bake to Perfection

-Sprinkle the remaining 1/4 cup of parmesan and 1/2 cup of mozzarella evenly over the top of the casserole.
-Bake uncovered for 25 to 30 minutes.
-You’re looking for a beautiful golden brown top and bubbly edges.
-Let it rest for 5 to 10 minutes before serving so the sauce can settle and thicken up perfectly!
+Bake the casserole uncovered for 25 to 30 minutes.
+You are looking for a beautifully browned, bubbly masterpiece.
+Let it rest for about 5 to 10 minutes before serving so the sauce can thicken up slightly.
+Enjoy!

 What to Serve It With